Marlis02/Marlis02/README.md

 ## Hi there, I'm Marlis!
-#### Front-end developer with experience in building modern web applications.
+#### Web developer with experience in building modern web applications.
 Passionate about the latest technologies and best practices in web development.

 ## Skills:
 <br/>